Cybersecurity

 A secure password should contain lower-case letters, capitals, a unique character, a number, and a minimum of 20 digits to be considered vital.
 You can use password generator apps to produce uniquely solid passwords and change them routinely, even if an employee leaks the password to unauthorized individuals.
 It will minimize the risks because you regularly change passwords.

 Firstly, suppose employees use their personal devices to work and log into the business network.
-In that case, they will be accountable to the IT department to submit their devices for checking and other security protocols.
+In that case, they will be accountable to the IT department for submitting their devices for checking and other security protocols.
 If it's against company policy to download unoriginal software, it applies to their devices, too.
 If access to malicious and unsecured sites is not allowed, it follows when they use their own device during company hours.
 If the use of Facebook and other social media platforms is not allowed on your company's network, it is not permitted on their devices, too, even if they own it.

 In short, they need to relinquish some authority over their device to follow company security and data privacy protocols, which may get complicated at times.
 It is better not to allow personal devices on the company's network or to limit this privilege to trusted employees.